-The tour guide was cool, funny, and friendly and even shared surprising spots in London like the street where they shot some Diagon Alley scenes.
+The tour guide was incredible, funny, and friendly and even shared surprising spots in London like the street where they shot some Diagon Alley scenes.
 Hey, are you a fan of Harry Potter?
 Because I am.

 5. Buy an Oyster Card

 Oyster Card is a prepaid card that you can use for journeys on the bus, Tube, tram, river bus, and most National Rail services in London.

 You can load 10 British pounds as a beginner.
 Then load again if needed.

 Where to Buy an Oyster Card in London?

 You can buy an Oyster card at train stations or online.
 The Oyster card never expires, meaning you can use it on your next visit to London or lend it to your friends or family.

 I enjoyed using Uber in London because most of the time, I did not want to walk outside to find an underground (subway) because it was so cold when I went there.
 It even snowed.
 Want a discount from Uber?
 You can get one if you are a first-time user.
 Download its mobile app.